ub-unibe-ch/github-workflows/README.md

       start-services: true
     secrets:
       packagist-token: ${{ secrets.PACKAGIST_TOKEN }}
+      node-token: ${{ secrets.NODE_AUTH_TOKEN }}
 ```

 In this example all valid parameters are listed with their default value.
 For better explanation, look into the corresponding workflow file.

+Please note that for phpunit, the `node-token` is used to download the npm packages from the ub-unibe-ch repository, while the `packagist-token` is used to download the composer packages.

 ## Contributing